SCOPE OF THIS CHAPTER

 1. Where Concerns are Identified and the Case is not Currently Open within Children's Social Care

-Where the case is not open, a referral will be made to the Children's Initial Contact Point (CICP) who will, if appropriate, pass it through to the Assessment Team which covers the address of the expectant mother to undertake a pre-birth assessment.
+Where the case is not open, a referral will be made to the Bradford Children's Contact Centre who will, if appropriate, pass it through to the Assessment Team which covers the address of the expectant mother to undertake a pre-birth assessment.

 - Whether Single Assessment is required will be determined by the extent and nature of the concerns raised and the history of the case;